jimhigson/oboe.js/writing/main/4a_Application_and_Reflection.md

 accommodating enough so as to apply to any data domain and allow any granularity of interest, from large object to individual datums.
 With just a few lines of programming

-Older browsers: getting the whole message at once is no worse than it is now.

 ![Over several hops of aggregation, the benefits of finding the interesting parts early](images/timeline)